 Section 68CB(2) of the Tax Administration Act 1994 (TAA) and section LY 5 of the Income Tax Act 2007 (ITA) were amended to allow supporting activities performed in a year before the corresponding core activity to be approved and claimed.
 The supporting activity expenditure must be claimed in the same year as the corresponding core activity.
-The due date to claim prior year supporting activities is the 7th day of 2nd month after the end of the income year in which the core activity is performed.
+The due date to claim prior year supporting activities is the last day of the 3rd month after the end of the income year in which the core activity is performed.